-Think about: adjustments to the physical workplace, modifications to work vehicles, special equipment for the workplace, information and communication devices, Auslan interpreting services, flexible work arrangements, or specialist services for people with special learning disorders and mental health conditions. īс
+• Do you think there are any parts of your job where you might need changes or adjustments?
+Think about: adjustments to the physical workplace, modifications to work vehicles, special equipment for the workplace, information and communication devices, Auslan interpreting services, flexible work arrangements, or specialist services for people with specific learning disorders and mental health conditions.
+Have you received advice about adjustments that helped you in your previous job or workplace?

-Good practice considerations - For employees

-• Have you received advice about adjustments that helped you in your previous job or workplace?
 This advice may have come from a doctor or a workplace assessment.
 If yes, can you share these suggestions with your manager?
 Remember, you don't have to share personal details.
-Just talk about how these changes can help you best do your job. • Have you received a workplace adjustment in the past that you think would be useful in your current job or workplace? • Would additional training help you do your job?
-For example, learning by watching someone else (job shadowing) or using new tools (assistive technology). • Do you think your manager or team would benefit from disability awareness training to support you better at work? • Is there anything else that may support you in the workplace?
-Such as flexible work arrangements, preferred communication style or other work preferences. • How often do you think you might need to review the adjustments with your manager?
+Just talk about how these changes can help you best do your job.

+• Have you received a workplace adjustment in the past that you think would be useful in your current job or workplace?

+• Would additional training help you do your job?
+For example, learning by watching someone else (job shadowing) or using new tools (assistive technology).

+• Do you think your manager or team would benefit from disability awareness training to support you better at work?

+• Is there anything else that may support you in the workplace?
+Such as flexible work arrangements, preferred communication style or other work preferences.

+• How often do you think you might need to review the adjustments with your manager?